FITNYC-FRS/MAIN/ARDUINO/Code/slide_presentation.md

       slides[i].resize(width, height);              // change the size of the images to match the size of the sketch window }
 }

+// the draw() function below runs in a loop over and over
+// so the information in there can change over time and allow for input from the button to make changes to the slide presentation

 void draw() {
   //background(255);